Why choose our Nursery?

 Part of Shinfield Infant School

 Our Nursery is part of the Shinfield Infant and Nursery School site.
 We can provide a unique transition into a school environment.
 Our Nursery children have the opportunity to join in with school activities throughout the year.
 This prepares them well for school life.
-Lunchtimes are taken in the school Hall.
-Children are able to talk to their siblings in the outdoor play areas.
-Our Head Teacher and members of school staff often visit them in Nursery.
+Some learning sessions take place in the school Hall.
+Children are able to talk to their siblings in the adjoining outdoor play areas.
+Our Headteacher and members of school staff often visit them in Nursery.

 There is a transition programme in place for children starting Nursery: an informal Stay and Play session, a home visit at the start of term followed by 2 short classroom visits.
 You are encouraged to stay with your child on the first visit and leave them with us for their independent second visit, although we are flexible and happy to discuss more independent short visits if your child would benefit from this arrangement.